JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/JAVA_Basics.md

 * **Deep Clone**: The copy object and the original object refer to the different object.

 ## :fire:Inheritance
+* Java does not support multiple inheritance and can only achieve the same goal by implementing multiple interfaces
 ### Modifiers
 * The access modifiers in Java specifies the accessibility or scope of a field, method, constructor, or class.
 We can change the access level of fields, constructors, methods, and class by applying the access modifier on it.
 * **Types of modifiers**